-Type of report Description Responsibility To be sent Interim Situational Report After the first half of the joint operation a short situational report will be prepared to provide an overview to the participants of the joint operation FSC/ Operational Team Interim Situational Picture to be uploaded on FOSS.
-Bi-Weekly Analytical Update (Bi-WAU) Bi-weekly analytical overview of the joint operation, which will not only provide an overview of the risk and trends identified within in the operation but also place the joint operation within the context of the general situation of the whole EU/SAC external air borders.
+Type of report Description Responsibility To be sent Bi-Weekly Analytical Update (Bi-WAU) Bi-weekly analytical overview of the joint operation, which will not only provide an overview of the risk and trends identified within in the operation but also place the joint operation within the context of the general situation of the whole EU/SAC external air borders.
 It will provide updates of the wider emerging trends and threats and how they may impact on the traffic encountered in the operation, as well as on the activities of the operation.
-The Bi-WAU Operational Analysts (Risk Analysis Unit) The Bi- weekly Analytical Update will be uploaded onto FOSS
+The Bi-WAU may also include reports on specific activities or reporting on specific items in the modus operandi part of the JORA reporting template.
+Operational Analysts (Risk Analysis Unit) The Bi- weekly Analytical Update will be uploaded onto FOSS